Your Journey Starts Here

 So, we’re here to help budding entrepreneurs with big dreams take the next step.
 Through this guide, you’ll learn how to start a small business through actionable steps.

 But remember, all we can do is give you the tools.
-It’s up to you drive you’re business from idea to flourishing industry.
+It’s up to you to drive your business from idea to flourishing industry.

 If you want it badly enough, you’ll get there.